 Contact your provider when you return home if you were sick with a fever while traveling.

 Basnyat B, Ericsson CD.
 Travel medicine.
 In: Auerbach PS, ed.
 Field Guide to Wilderness Medicine.
 4th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 84.

-Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention website.
 Zika virus.
-For health care providers: clinical evaluation and disease.
-Updated March 24, 2016. www.cdc.gov/zika/hc-providers/clinicalevaluation.html.
+For healthcare providers: clinical evaluation and disease. www.cdc.gov/zika/hc-providers/clinicalevaluation.html.
+Updated April 24, 2017.
 Accessed April 13, 2016.

-World Health Organization.
-Country list: yellow fever vaccination requirements and recommendations. www.who.int/ith/ITH_country_list.pdf.
-Accessed April 13, 2016.
+World Health Organization website.
+Country list: yellow fever vaccination requirements and recommendations; malaria situation; and other vaccination requirements. www.who.int/ith/ITH_country_list.pdf.
+Accessed December 6, 2017.